BrianSipple/ofBook/chapters/game_design/chapter.md

 You are done building your interface for play testing.
 Now let's deploy it!
 On your mobile device, launch TouchOSC.
 It will launch and open a settings screen.

 This is when we need the network address of your computer we retrieved earlier.
-Under Connections, touch OSC: **[KL: Is this colon intentional?
-Unfortunately I can't follow this part of the tutorial right now to know for sure.]**  and set it to the IP address of your computer to link the two.
+Under Connections, touch OSC, and set `Host` to the IP address of the computer you're linking your device to.
 It should look something like `192.165.0.3`.

-The ports also need set.
-Tap each one and set them to these values:
+Next, we'll set the ports to use for outgoing and incoming messages.

+This involves knowing which IP address and port on our computer that our device will send to, and vice versa.
+Your computer will have only one IP address but it can send and receive data on thousands of ports.
+We aren't going into too much detail about ports, but you can think of the IP address like a boat pier.
+Lots of boats can be docked at a single pier.
+This is no different.
+Your ports are your docks and your IP address is your pier.
+You can think of the data like the people departing and arriving.
+You'll need a separate port for each activity in this scenario.
+If a port isn't used by your operating system, you can send and receive data there.

+We'll set the two ports in TouchOSC as follows:

 ```
 Port (outgoing) 8001